MetaLoc: Learning to Learn Wireless Localization: The Proposed System

-Since the algorithm takes the task similarity into account, we name it as Model-Agnostic Meta-Learning with Task Similarity (MAML-TS).
-Training in isolation for each environment allows the data security to be well protected.
-Besides, MAML-TS shows good performance using synthetic data as shown in our previous work.
-However we observe that when the data samples continue to decrease in the site surveys, it may easily tend to be overfitting.
-A possible explanation is that the environment-specific meta-parameters are trained just on a single environment, which may result in the weak ability to resist disturbances in the complex real environments.

-Facing this concern, we propose the Model-Agnostic Meta-Learning with Domain Generalization (MAML-DG), where the data of each individual environment is protected, while the environments can communicate with each other via the environment-specific meta-parameters.
-MAML-DG comes from the inspiration of imitating the real-time train-test domain shifts so that the model is able to achieve fast generalization over different domains.
-In the indoor localization setting, we treat one environment as an individual domain and the historical environments as the training domains, while the changed environment as the test domain.
+To further improve the learning efficiency, we propose model-agnostic meta-learning with domain generalization (MAML-DG).
+Unlike the MAML-TS approach which trains environment-specific meta-parameters in isolation for each environment, MAML-DG allows the environments to share the environment-specific meta-parameters, while still protecting the raw data of each environment.
+This is inspired by the idea of imitating real-time train-test domain shifts~\cite{li2018learning} to enable the model to quickly generalize to different domains.
+In the indoor localization setting, we treat each environment as an individual domain, with the historical environments serving as the training domains and the new environment as the test domain.

-During the meta-training stage, we first sample tasks from two random training domains.
-Then we virtually apply the vanilla MAML algorithm to the tasks generated from the first training domain $a$ and derive a set of domain (environment)-specific meta-parameters $\bm{\theta}'$.
-After that, we again apply the vanilla MAML algorithm to the tasks generated from the second training domain $b$, with $\bm{\theta}'$ as the initialization.
-Then meta-parameters $\bm{\theta}$ are updated by combing the losses from two different training domains.
-The above process is conducted iteratively though repeatly sampling two arbitrarily different training domains.
-The detailed steps of MAML-DG are given as Algorithm \ref{alg:alg2}.